letta-ai/letta-chatbot-example/README.md

 cp .env.template .env
 ```

-2️⃣ Update the `.env` file with your Letta server URL
+2️⃣ Update the `.env` file with your Letta configurations

-3️⃣ Update the default agents in the `default-agents.json` file
+3️⃣ Update the default memory block values in the `default-agents.json` file

 4️⃣ Run the app